itsk0ntra/multi-tools/README.md

 |🟢pc fucker                |              |                               |                   |
 |🟢Discord Account Proxy Checker               |              |            |                   |

-# BuT sNeE, iF yOu CaN cOdE, wHy DoN't u MaKe It YoUrSeLf
+# BuT k0nTrA, iF yOu CaN cOdE, wHy DoN't u MaKe It YoUrSeLf
 Because I don't want to waste time since this project is free anyways

 # Why isn't it only one file?